 Do I use a social justice lense?
 You bet.

 You and I will not only share struggles but also laughters - as a matter of fact making you laugh will be one of my goals!
 When appropriate, of course.
 I am not a formal person but consider myself polite.

 The first few sessions are usually for intake, establishing treatment goals, information gathering, trust building, and education about your diagnosis.
 In the meanwhile, you can assess if we are a good fit.
 I will be honest with you if I do not think we are, typically due to lack of my expertise in your concerns (e.g. Dissociative Identity Disorder, Eating Disorder).
 If this happens, I will try to find a referral for a better fit.

 Here are my treatment modalities - Acceptance and Commitment Therapy, Cognitive Behavioral Therapy, Motivational Interviewing, Solution-Focused Therapy…I use multiple counseling techniques to customize your treatment.

 I also utilize Family Systems Theory to analize your family dynamics, since many issues are stemming from family of origin.

-I usually do not work with couples, families, people who are 17 and younger, those who are court-ordered, active Eating Disorders, Dissociative Identity Disorders, Intermittent Explosive Disorder/severe anger issues, solely Personality Disorders, and active Substance Abuse Disorders without on-going substance use treatment.
+I usually do not work with couples, families, people who are 17 and younger, those who are court-ordered, active Eating Disorders without on-going specialized treatment, Dissociative Identity Disorders, Intermittent Explosive Disorder/severe anger issues, solely Personality Disorders, and active Substance Abuse Disorders without on-going substance use treatment.